 If the landlords you work with are worried about setting up broadband and Wi-Fi out of their own pocket, you can put their minds at ease.
 Wi-Fi is a value added item, and as such it is perfectly legitimate for it to be onward charged.
 Moreover, the cost of the service is a tax-deductible expense.
 Furthermore, with some providers, the broadband service is a fixed price utility.
-Unlimited internet access is included within the monthly price and the network can’t be used for calls.
+We include unlimited internet access within the monthly price and the network can’t be used for calls.

 This doesn’t affect tenants and guests, who use mobile phones for calls.
 However, it’s a huge benefit for landlords.
 It can give them peace of mind and allow them to forecast expenditure accurately.
 There are no nasty surprises when the bills come in.
 Inclusive broadband may initially sound like an additional expense, but, in reality, it’s incredibly easy for landlords benefit while recouping the costs.

 It’s simple to set up, cost-neutral, and makes properties more desirable to prospective tenants and guests.
 Still not convinced that managed broadband is a cost-effective addition to your portfolio?
 Perhaps when you’ve heard about the network sharing capabilities some providers offer, you’ll think otherwise.

 Some commercial-grade Wi-Fi services allow the sharing of networks across several recognised properties.
 So, if you manage multiple residences within a given area they can be grouped together on a secure, shared connection.
 This means you’ll only have one broadband setup to manage and one bill to pay for all those properties.